 The donee of an enduring power of attorney must sign the form to show that she or he agrees to accept the responsibility of being a donee.
 The wording used for the acceptance must comply with the wording in Schedule 2 of the Powers of Attorney and Agency Act 1984 (SA).
 This is the wording on the official 'Enduring Power of Attorney' form.
 Although it is not a requirement that the donor and donee sign at the same time, it is advisable for the donee to sign within a reasonable time after the donor's signature has been witnessed, as this will avoid complications later if the donor suffers an incapacity.

 Once a power of attorney has been completed and signed, it is valid and can be used.
 The power of attorney does not have to be stamped or registered anywhere.
 It is only necessary to deposit a power of attorney to deal with land (at the Lands Titles Office) or shares (with the company's share register).
-However, some financial institutions (banks or credit unions) may want to record the fact you have appointed an attorney or have a copy of the power of attorney document - without this, it can sometimes be difficult for the attorney to be able to exercise their powers.
+However, some financial institutions (banks or credit unions) may want to record the fact that a person has appointed an attorney or may request to have a copy of the power of attorney document - without this, it can sometimes be difficult for the attorney to be able to exercise their powers.

 A power of attorney may be created for a certain period of time only, or can continue to operate until the death of the donor.
 In general, a power of attorney operates from the date on which it was signed [Powers of Attorney and Agency Act 1984 (SA) s 5].